Skip to main content

 NameIndex name

-ColumnsColumns included in the index
+ColumnsColumns included in the index.
+MySQL prefix lengths shown as col(10)

-TypeBTREE, HASH, FULLTEXT, etc.
+TypeBTREE, HASH, FULLTEXT, GIN, GIST, BRIN, etc.

 UniqueWhether the index enforces uniqueness